 How Do I Get A Vote-By-Mail (VBM) Ballot?

-County elections officials mail vote-by-mail ballots to all active registered voters.
-To make sure you get yours, first check that you are registered to vote by Oct.
-24, the voter registration deadline, and confirm that your mailing address is correct.
+The L.A.
+County Registrar mails vote-by-mail ballots to all active registered voters who live in City Council District 6.
+To make sure you get yours, first check that you are registered to vote by March 20, the deadline to register online to vote, and confirm that your mailing address is correct.
 If you are all set, you should receive a ballot in the mail.

 How Do I Cast My VBM Ballot?

 - Mail it in, no postage required.
 Just make sure it’s postmarked on or by April 4.
 If you’re concerned it won’t be postmarked in time, you may want to choose one of these other options.

 - Turn it in at any vote center by 8 p.m. on April 4.

 - Drop it in any official drop box by 8 p.m. on April 4.
 Avoid fake drop boxes.
 Here is what official drop boxes in L.A.
 County look like.
 Here's a map and list of drop boxes available for the April 4 election.